Adult Mental Health Services

 Therapies focus on proven methods to support your mental health recovery.
 Each approach is personalized, addressing unique needs and challenges.

-CBT helps you understand how thoughts and feelings affect your actions.
-It teaches skills to change negative patterns into healthier ones.
-This type of therapy is widely used for issues such as depression, anxiety, and trauma.
+CBT teaches skills to change negative patterns into healthier ones.
+This type of therapy is widely used.
+Especially for issues such as depression, anxiety, and trauma.

-You work with a therapist who guides you in identifying harmful beliefs.
-They help you build tools to manage stress and cope better in daily life.
-CBT focuses on practical solutions to improve mental health over time.
+You work with a therapist who helps you build tools to manage stress and cope better in daily life.

-DBT helps you manage intense emotions and build better coping skills.
-It focuses on mindfulness, emotional regulation, distress tolerance, and effective communication.
-This therapy is highly structured, making it beneficial for those struggling with mood disorders or trauma.
+DBT helps you manage intense emotions by focusing on mindfulness, emotional regulation, distress tolerance, and effective communication.
+This therapy is beneficial for those struggling with mood disorders or trauma.

 Solution-Focused Therapy focuses on your strengths and solutions, not problems.
 It aims to help you set clear, achievable goals for change.
 This approach works well for short-term needs or specific challenges like depression, anxiety, or life transitions.

-You work with a therapist to identify what’s working in your life and how to build on it.
 Sessions focus on practical steps that bring immediate relief.
-This therapy is available as part of CNS Healthcare's adult behavioral health services in Oakland, Wayne, and Macomb County.
+This therapy is available as part of CNS Healthcare's adult behavioral health services.

 Substance use therapy focuses on helping you recover and build a healthier life.
 It includes personalized plans to address addiction and support your mental wellness.
 Relapse prevention strategies teach skills to handle triggers, stress, and cravings effectively.